-Explore the world-renowned Kruger National Park on this action-packed 7-day Kruger Park Bungalow Safari that gives budget travelers superb game viewing and photographic opportunities in one of Africa's best game reserves.
+Explore the world-renowned Kruger National Park on this action-packed 7-day Kruger Park Bungalow Safari that gives budget travellers superb game viewing and photographic opportunities in one of Africa's best game reserves.

 This comprehensive Kruger Park Safari embarks on exciting morning and afternoon game drives in open 4x4 safari vehicles with trained safari guides.
 Experience an exhilarating bush walk in the vast Kruger Park, home to the Big Five and an abundance of birds and other African wildlife species, such as zebra, giraffe, African wild dog and cheetah.

-Stay inside Kruger Park at Berg-en-Dal Rest Camp in comfortable en-suite bungalows with air-conditioning.
-This affordable Kruger Bungalow Safari includes airport transfers, game viewing drives, a SAN Parks morning bush walk, SAN Parks sunset drive, professional safari guides, park entry fees, meals and drinks on the itinerary, and an optional Panorama Route tour.
+Stay inside Kruger Park at Pretoriuskop Rest Camp in comfortable en-suite bungalows with air-conditioning.
+This affordable Kruger Bungalow Safari includes transfers, game viewing drives, a SANParks morning bush walk, SAN Parks sunset drive, professional safari guides, park entry fees, meals and drinks on the itinerary, and an optional Panorama Route tour.

 This accommodated budget safari in Kruger Park offers excellent value-for-money for the African safari adventure of a lifetime!

-The 7-day budget Kruger Park Bungalow Safari starts in the bustling city of Johannesburg where you will be collected from your pre-tour accommodation (hotel/guesthouse) or at a small extra cost, from the OR Tambo International Airport between 6:30 and 8:00am.
+The 7-day budget Kruger Park Bungalow Safari starts in the bustling city of Johannesburg where you will be collected from your pre-tour accommodation (hotel/guesthouse) between 06h00 and 08h00.

-After settling in, we embark on our first game drive adventure into the African bush in search of the abundant wildlife inhabiting this expansive park.
+Shortly after arriving, we embark on our first game viewing adventure in the African bush, going in search of the abundant wildlife inhabiting this expansive park.

 This sunset game drive is conducted by a SANParks game ranger in an official Kruger Park vehicle.
 It is not a private group game drive; which means other guests may join the drive.
 The advantage of taking a sunset game drive with SANParks is that the official rangers are allowed to return to camp after the normal gate closing times.
 The sunset game drive in Kruger Park is ideal for spotting nocturnal animals that become more active after dark.

-Back at our Berg-en-Dal camp there will be some free time before dinner, which is served at the dining facility shown to you by the field guide in the morning.
+Back at our Pretoriuskop camp, there will be some free time before dinner, which is served at the dining facility shown to you by the field guide earlier.

 Dinner will be the hearty culinary treat of a traditional South African meal, giving you a taste of truly South African cuisine, prepared by your hostess.
 This tasty local meal includes fine South African wine, or you can buy alternative drinks from the camp shop.